iforaap/iforaap/Readme.md

-#Built with Love
+# Aam Aadmi Party News

+## This websites pulls the Aaam Aadmi Party related news from several media houses.

-#Fan of Arvind Kejriwal and Aam Aadmi Party
+# Fan of Arvind Kejriwal and Aam Aadmi Party